The Need: Relationship

-Life is a solitary journey through space and time, and yet the individual spends his life longing for union with another.
+Life is a solitary journey through space and time, and yet each individual spends his or her life longing for union with another.
 Indeed, if an infant does not have human touch, once outside his mother's womb, he shrivels and dies.
-This does not change as that infant grows to adulthood.
+That need does not change as the infant grows to adulthood.
+We spend our lives searching for someone who understands us completely.
+We hunger for some person to love us for us and not for what we have or what we can do for them.
+We search to find a person that knows our faults and accepts us the way we are, warts and all.
+We all have a hole that can only be filled by relationship.

 I. The Search for Relationship

 The loneliest place to be is in a crowd, for there we realize how anonymous we are to the world of individuals all around us.
-What's more, we understand to the greatest extent possible on this earth, how little those individuals want to know us.
+As we try to interact we get the feeling that these people that are close enough to touch don't want to know us.
 True, they need to be understood and loved as much as we, but they seem to be looking in other directions from where we stand.
+However, the real truth is that most are afraid of the strangers that they meet.
+They are afraid that if they open up and are vulnerable, they'll be rejected.
+And they just cannot stand that!
+In a strange way, they think that it is just not worth taking the risk.
+They may abhor being alone, but it is better than someone seeing them for who they really are, and not accepting the person that hides inside them.

-So here we are, our innermost being encased in these bodies of flesh and bone, concealed and begging to be released from the prison that separates what I am from what you are, my essence from your essence.
-Not that flesh and bone, formed by an all wise God, is evil.
+So here we are, our innermost being encased in these bodies of flesh and bone, concealed and begging to be released from that which separates what I am from what you are- my essence from your essence.
+Not that flesh and bone, formed by an all-wise God, is evil.
 This is far from the case.
-However, apart from communication and connection, those bodies become stone walls of indifference, built with the mortar of fear.
+However, apart from love, communication, and connection, those bodies become stone walls surrounding us and forming prisons, built with the mortar of fear.

 II.
 The Fear of Intimacy